DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 runQualityCheckOnly      	false   Stop the workflow after the gc correction. runMetaCNVGeneration        false   Run a meta step for the cnv generation.
 This submits a single,
-									slightly optimized step instead of several (per chromosome) jobs. runWithoutControl	        false   Run analysis with matching control and estimate control genotypes based on tumor BAF
+									slightly optimized step instead of several (per chromosome) jobs. isNoControlWorkflow	        false   Run analysis with matching control and estimate control genotypes based on tumor BAF

 == Changelist